knath2000/onlybible/memory-bank/progress.md

 - **Deployment phase**: ✅ Ready for production

 ## Known Issues
-- **Word Dictionary Limited**: Current dictionary has ~130 common words; needs expansion for comprehensive tooltips
+- **Word Dictionary Coverage**: Dictionary expanded to ~300 words but covers only common terms; uncommon words fallback to original.
 - **Single Verse Display**: Currently shows one verse at a time; chapter view would improve UX
 - **No Offline Support**: Requires internet connection for all operations